Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and climate change: Limitations of the Study

 Other kinds of flexible loads, besides those that we can identify statistically, are likely shiftable using demand-side thermal storage.
-Water heating might be the easiest current use of electricity that is shiftable \cite{buescher2015smart,passenberg2016optimal,kondoh2011evaluation,ali2019optimizing}.
+Water heating might be the easiest current use of electricity that is shiftable \citep{buescher2015smart,passenberg2016optimal,ali2019optimizing}.
 While some water-heating demand may be captured by our estimates, the timing of water-heating demand tends to be more closely associated with use, not with ambient temperature, and thus less estimable in this manner.
-The Energy Information Administration reports that water heating comprises 10\% of residential electricity demand and 2\% of commercial demand \cite{eia2014}.
+The Energy Information Administration reports that water heating comprises 10\% of residential electricity demand and 2\% of commercial demand \citep{eia2014}.
 Electrification of gas water heaters might grow this share, while adoption of heat-pump water heaters could improve overall efficiency while maintaining and growing shiftability.
 In time, electric vehicles (EVs) could be an even more flexible source of demand than water heating.
-EVs can be charged at strategically appropriate times in an automated fashion, not only to shift loads, but to help regulate frequency and even provide power to the grid under certain conditions (``vehicle to grid") \cite{meng2016dynamic,noel2018optimizing,zhang2020}.
-Some kinds industrial processes might also be shifted at low cost, while some heavy computing loads have already been shifted.\footnote{See, for example, Google's effort to shift server demand in an effort to reduce pollution emissions, \href{https://www.blog.google/inside-google/infrastructure/data-centers-work-harder-sun-shines-wind-blows/}{https://www.blog.google/inside-google/infrastructure/data-centers-work-harder-sun-shines-wind-blows/}.} Other techniques would be required to estimate such loads over time and space.
-In addition, electrification of heat, which has become more economic with improved electric heat pumps, could make Winter loads much higher, but potentially more flexible, and will likely be a necessary component of future decarbonization efforts.
+EVs can be charged at strategically appropriate times in an automated fashion, not only to shift loads, but to help regulate frequency and even provide power to the grid under certain conditions (``vehicle to grid") \citep{noel2018optimizing,zhang2020}.
+Some kinds industrial processes might also be shifted at low cost, while some heavy computing loads have already been shifted.\footnote{The widely noted success of Georgia Power's real-time pricing tariffs for commercial customers has been attributed mainly to shifting of industrial loads \citep{barbose2004}.
+Also see Google's effort to shift server demand in an effort to reduce pollution emissions, \href{https://www.blog.google/inside-google/infrastructure/data-centers-work-harder-sun-shines-wind-blows/}{https://www.blog.google/inside-google/infrastructure/data-centers-work-harder-sun-shines-wind-blows/}.} Other techniques would be required to estimate such loads over time and space.
+In addition, electrification of heat, which has become more economic with improved electric heat pumps, could make Winter demand much higher, but potentially more flexible, and will likely be a necessary component of future decarbonization efforts.
+Indeed, ground-source heat pump systems, which are effective even in the coldest US climates, would embody some degree of thermal storage over a seasonal scale (not considered here).
 Thus, the response to HDH is likely grow, likely in a manner that is estimable over time and space.
 A natural extension of this study could use the relationships to estimate how and where demand and demand shiftability will increase with further electrification of heating systems.
 For all of these reasons, even the high-end ($\alpha=1$) estimates of potential flexibility estimated here could be conservative for a forward-looking decarbonization plan.